Certified stucco inspector NJ: Top 3 Essential Tips 2025

 “Gabe was incredibly patient explaining the whole process,” shares Tracy S., a recent client.
 “I knew nothing about stucco when we started, but he broke everything down in simple terms that helped me understand what we were looking at and why it mattered.”

 With moisture damage repair costs frequently reaching six figures, the few hundred dollars for a professional certified stucco inspector NJ might be the best insurance you can buy.
-At Stucco Safe, our inspections range from $495 for basic visual assessments to $1595 for comprehensive evaluations of larger homes—a small price compared to the peace of mind and potential savings they provide.
+At Stucco Safe, our inspections range from $495 for basic visual assessments to $1595 or more for comprehensive evaluations of larger homes—a small price compared to the peace of mind and potential savings they provide.

 Traditional Stucco vs EIFS: Typical Failures & Warning Signs